Solo Inside and Outside Landings

 Final Thoughts:

-*I have always referenced the stern paddler when determining 'inside' or 'outside'.
-Some authors and paddling organizations reference the bow paddler.
+*I have referenced the stern paddler when determining 'inside' or 'outside'.
+Moving water paddlers and some paddling organizations reference the bow paddler.

 Back to Home Page